FRagagon/CV-Final/DeepLabV3Plus-Pytorch-master/README.md

 The pre-trained model with mobile net can be obtained from google drive.
 Just put it under this directory.

+The file model.py is used to generate picture folder from video and generate video from picture folder.

 ### 1. Load the pretrained model:
 ```python